PuzzelSolutions/SMS/sections/about.md

 To avoid situations where a recipient receives a large number of messages by mistake, the SMS Gateway implements a filter that keeps track of the number of messages per service sent and received for all MSISDN.
 If a message sent to the SMS Gateway violates the rules implemented in the spam filter it will result in an [error accompanied by a status code](/sections/common.md#message-status), and no message will be sent.

 Some services needs to be able to send many messages to the same MSISDN within a short timeframe, and to accommodate for such cases it is possible to disable the spam filter.
-To disable the spam filter for a service you need to contact Intelecom.
+To disable the spam filter for a service you need to contact Puzzel.

 ### Message identifiers
 All messages sent through the SMS Gateway is assigned a unique identifier named [messageId](/sections/common.md#response-parameters).
 Each request made to the SMS Gateway will also be assigned a unique identifier named [batchReference](/sections/common.md#response-parameters).